Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GQJUMNPD1/an-encounter-with-bananya-nya">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G0DUMG503/fare-thee-well">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">A lone planet hangs in the universe.
-This colorful planet of blue skies, white clouds,<br>and green earth is where Bananya spends his leisurely days.
-One day, Baby Sweet suddenly<br>appears before Bananya.
-The two quickly become friends and set out on a wondrous journey.</p>
+<p align="center">With their plans thwarted, members of Amarariruku retreat.
+In the aftermath of the black ball's<br>collapse, the heroes face the weight of unforeseen consequences to their victory.</p>
 </td>
 </tr>
 </table>